 Benefits of Hanging Feeders

 Not only is hanging a bird feeder a fast and easy way to add another food source to the garden or backyard, but a hanging feeder has several benefits that both backyard birds and birders can enjoy.

-- Ready-Made Design: Because most feeders are already designed to be hung, extra attachments or hardware is not usually required in order to hang the feeder.
-A simple hook or a length of twine or cord is all that is typically needed to instantly hang a new bird feeder.
+- Ready-Made Design: Because most feeders are already designed to be hung, extra attachments or hardware is not usually required to hang the feeder.
+A simple hook or a length of twine or cord is all that is typically needed to hang a new bird feeder instantly.
 If the feeder already has a large enough built-in hook or loop, even that may not be necessary.

 - Off the Ground: When feeders are hung several feet above the ground, that height offers birds additional protection from predators.
 Hanging feeders are also less accessible to mice, and while creative wildlife may still access them, it is easier to protect hanging feeders from disturbances.
 Hung properly, feeders can even be inaccessible to squirrels or other popular raiders.

 How to Hang a Bird Feeder

 Depending on a feeder's exact design and the hanging locations available in the backyard, it may be able to be hung without any additional accessories.
 Many feeders, however, do require an extra S-shaped hook or a length of twine or cord to hang appropriately and at a proper height.
 S-hooks are available from hardware stores, garden centers, and birding supply stores, and are available in different thicknesses, curvatures, and lengths.
 Choosing a hook with deeper, more strongly curved ends will hold the feeder more securely so it will not fall off the hook if it sways in the wind or when birds land on it.

 The cord to hold a feeder could be jute twine, rope, chain, or similar material, but should not be elastic or springy, which could create excessive movement when birds use the feeder.
 The length will vary depending on how high the feeder needs to be hung, and if necessary, the cord should be firmly knotted several times to ensure it will not fall.